Skreamzz/Ishwikiclone/How-To-Enable-OpenRC-&-Start-Services-When-iSH-App-Starts.md

 ## Oddities with iSH

+In a standalone Linux environment, system configuration occurs during startup, typically through init tasks.
+These tasks include actions like mounting file systems, initializing random numbers, and configuring networking.

+However, in iSH, these system configuration tasks are handled by the iSH app before activating the virtual environment, and the virtual environment lacks access to hardware settings or network configuration.

+Because of this lack of hardware access, these tasks will fail in iSH and display error messages.
+These errors, while harmless, can be a bit of an eyesore.
+The recommendation is to disable tasks related to system initiation and configuration when working in iSH.

+In essence, in iSH, it's best to only start server daemons and background tasks via init scripts.
+Things like: sshd, apache, runbg

 Keep in mind that iSH is a somewhat limited system, so when you manually start or stop services, you may encounter warnings like the following:

 ```sh